 Friday Car Oil Change

 Ok, I admit, this doesn’t sound exciting.
 BUT.
 Getting an oil change got me out of the house, out of the neighborhood, and I got to take care of an errand I would’ve done on the weekend.
-I was also able to squeeze in about 25 minutes of reading time which is super rare for me unless I’m on transit.
-I’m still making my way through “Confessions of an Economic Hit Man” by John Perkins – an excellent read that gives a first-hand account of the background that led to some of the world’s political situations today.
-Heads up, I was reading a previous version of the book, so skip my version and pick this one up:
+I was also able to squeeze in about 25 minutes of reading time.
+I’m still making my way through “Confessions of an Economic Hit Man” by John Perkins, which is his account into the behind-the-scenes moves that shaped a lot of today’s global politics.
+I was reading a previous version of the book, so skip my version and pick this one up:

 Reflecting on my week

 I’ll come out and say it: it was HARD to get away from my desk.
-I often find a good rhythm where I can keep working non-stop; however, I am tired by the end of the day if work straight through until dinner.
-Getting used to disconnecting is supposed to be hard because introducing a new, healthy habit is never as easy as it looks.
-The two main things I noticed this week were that I felt more resilient to work stress, and I had the patience to pick up a hobby in the evening.
-Great things!
+I often find a good rhythm where I can keep working – it’s easy when you like what you do!
+However, I notice I feel tired by the end of the day if work straight through without breaks.
+The two main things I noticed this week were that I felt more resilient and had more energy, and I had the patience to pick up a hobby in the evening.
+Both good things!

-Over the course of the week, I had some great suggestions come through my Instagram account.
+Over the course of the week, I had some great suggestions come through Instagram.
 Some of the activities that @professionalwomanblog followers are doing are:

 - Turn out the lights, light a candle, and do an hour of yoga